Overview

 Answer Key:

-- CAREER CONNECTIONS: Discuss: “Did you know that real wizards do exist?
+Discuss: “Did you know that real wizards do exist?
 Doing what we just did today?
 They are not called wizards – but computer programmers.”
 Discuss with learners how these wizards must write and give specific algorithms, or instructions, for computers to do what we want them to do.
-A computer does not have a brain – they use yours!
-Using a class set of laptops or iPads, give learners an opportunity to put into practice all that they learned today by writing their own code.
-(Possible sites: code.org or Scratch).
+Discuss how AI (Artificial Intelligence) may affect computer programming in the future.
+Is AI more intelligent than humans?
+[No.]

 Digital Literacy Framework